 Notice that http_client and http_server1,2,3 are built.
 These are stubs that do nothing.
 You will write them for this project, filling in their corresponding .cc files.
+You can find binary versions of correct implementations in /home/pdinda/netclass-execs.

-To configure Minet, edit setup.sh or setup.csh as appropriate.
-The only thing you should need to edit is MINET_IPADDR.
+To configure Minet, edit setup.sh as appropriate.
+The only thing you should need to edit is MINET IPADDR.
 We will assign each group a block of 256 10-net addresses.